 This is typically needed once every two to three weeks in the warmer months of the year.
 As for the wintertime, reduce watering to once per month or even once every 6 to 8 weeks.

 The leaves will provide a good indication of whether or not the plant is receiving too much or too little water.
 Brown, dry leaf tips are often a sign of underwatering.
 Soft, brown or yellow leaves, and waterlogged soil indicate overwatering.

 No special soil is required for Madagascar Dragon Trees, but it is important to use a well-draining or fast-draining soil to prevent the roots from rotting.
 In addition, the pot should have drainage holes or rocks at the bottom so that the water doesn’t pool.
 Root rot will typically occur as a result of overwatered potting soil or slow-draining soil mix.

 During the plant’s growing season, which is from the spring to the summer, keep the soil uniformly moist at all times.
 The soil should never dry to more than one third of the depth of the pot but should also never be too wet.

 Madagascar Dragon Trees are slow-growing plants and do not need or want much fertilizer.
-If you do choose to fertilize, be sure to use liquid fertilizer and only do it a few times per year during the growing season, which is the spring and the summer.
+If you do choose to fertilize, be sure to use liquid or water soluble fertilizer and only do it a few times per year during the growing season, which is the spring and the summer.
 Do not fertilize these plants in the fall or the winter and always use a weak fertilizer, one that is no more than 50 percent strength.